Bachelor of Science

 What You'll Learn

-- Engage in practices informed by social responsibility across the spectrum of differences.
+Civic Responsibility: Students will develop a global perspective on chemistry issues and engage in practices informed by social responsibility across the spectrum of differences.

 Plan of Study